Linked Data Event Streams

 In the root node, the current node identified by the URL of the page (a provider can achieve this simply by using a relative IRI <>) will be further described using these properties:

-The client MUST implement the initialization of the TREE specification, although it is not required to extract the tree:search form.
+The client MUST implement the initialization of the TREE specification, and they MAY extract the tree:search form.

 An example record from a sensor observation dataset in the [turtle] format: